BEJOSCHR/Order_of_Elements_Client/README.md

 # Order_of_Elements
-The repository of a group development for the strategy game Order of Elements
+The clientside of the game Order of Elements